o19s/pdf-discovery-demo/README.md

 ./build.sh
 ```

-And the script witll build and copy the `dist` directory contents into `/app/pdfviewer/`
+And the script will build and copy the `dist` directory contents into `/app/pdfviewer/`

 ## Text Extraction and OCR process